miket7f/miket7f.github.io/pages/E Fundamentals.md

 2. A N-channel enhancement type MOSFET consists of four ports: source, gate, drain, and substrate body.
 The substrate port is internally attached to the source pin.
 The source is connected to the first N region, the Drain to the second, and the Gate is connected to the P-region.
 However, between the gate and the P-region, there is a dielectric, which allows no current to flow, and opposite the gate is the substrate body plate.
 When we apply a voltage between the gate and the source, an electric field between the gate and the substrate body is created.
 This electric field draws electrons from the N-region to the plate, which again fills up electron holes, and if enough voltage is applied the plate becomes negatively charged as in a capacitor.
 This charged region creates a tunnel between the two N-regions, which makes current flow possible.
 3. A MOSFET is a voltage controlling device rather than a current controlling device.
 The Gate of the MOSFET only requires current to charge the plate (capacitor).
 After the plate is charged, no more current is required to keep the MOSFET activated.
 Consequently, the MOSFET is more efficient.
 Further, it is easier to control the current that flows through a MOSFET, as we only have to vary the voltage at the Gate.
 By increasing the drain-source voltage, the current rises linearly in the ohmic region of the transistor.
 The higher the drain-source voltage gets, the larger the depletion region on the drain N-region becomes because it is in reverse bias.
 This enlargement in the depletion area limits the drain-source current, which we call the saturation current.
 The saturation current changes with the applied voltage to the gate, as the gate voltage can enlarge the tunnel.
 4. In an N-channel MOSFET, a positive voltage must be applied to the gate relative to the source to make the MOSFET conductive, allowing current to flow between the drain and the source.
 For a P-channel MOSFET, the source must be at a higher potential than the drain.
 To turn the P-channel MOSFET on, the gate voltage must be lower than the source voltage.
 This means that a negative voltage relative to the source needs to be applied to the gate to allow current to flow between the source and the drain.
 5. For the enhancement type to allow current to flow from the source to the drain, we have to apply a voltage to the gate.
 Talking in terms of switches, this MOSFET type is a commonly open type of switch.
 As for switches, there's also a commonly closed type of switch.
 This type is called the depletion type MOSFET.
 In the N-channel depletion type MOSFET, a conductive channel (or tunnel) is pre-manufactured into the device.
-By applying a negative voltage to the gate, the channel can be narrowed or closed, reducing or stopping the current flow.
+By applying a negative voltage to the gate, the channel can be narrowed or closed, reducing or stopping the current flow

+### Activity 3 - Calculations
+BJT in Circuit with resistor

+**Solution:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u5mMdQ2MENU?si=ioQ0RqQ8qr724jcO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Example
 #### Transcript 1
 Now, let's put theory into practice with a hands-on demonstration.